Produce precision parts that exceed industry standards.

 PP (Polypropylene) Polypropylene Excellent chemical resistance.
 Food-safe grades available.
 Learn More

-PE (Polyethylene) Polyethylene Excellent strength-to-weight ratio, impact and weather resistant.
+PE (Polyethylene) Polyethylene Excellent strength-to-weight ratio, impact, and weather resistant.
 Learn More

-Surface Finishes for CNC Machining
+Surface Finishes for Precision CNC Machining

 Name Description Materials Color Texture Link

 Our Surface Finishing Specifications-1 Anodizing Anodizing improves corrosion resistance, enhances wear resistance and hardness, and protects the metal surface.
-Widely used in mechanical parts, aircraft, and automobile parts, precision instruments, etc. All materials Clear, black, grey, red, blue, gold.
+Widely used in mechanical parts, aircraft, automobile parts, precision instruments, etc. All materials Clear, black, grey, red, blue, gold.
 Smooth, matte finish.
 Learn More

 Bead-Blasting-(5) Bead Blasting Bead blasting results in parts with a smooth surface with a matte texture.
 Used mainly for visual applications and can be followed by other surface treatments.
 ABS, Aluminum, Brass, Stainless Steel, Steel n/a Matte Learn More

 Our Surface Finishing Specifications7 Powder Coating Powder coating is a type of coating that is applied as a free-flowing, dry powder.
-Unlike conventional liquid paint which is delivered via an evaporating solvent, powder coating is typically applied electrostatically and then cured under heat or with ultraviolet light.
+Unlike conventional liquid paint, which is delivered via an evaporating solvent, powder coating is typically applied electrostatically and then cured under heat or with ultraviolet light.
 Aluminum Black, any RAL code or Pantone number Gloss or semi-gloss Learn More

-Our Surface Finishing Specifications3 Electroplating Electroplated coating preserves the surface of parts and resists rusts and other defects from causing decay by applying electric currents to reduce metal cations.
+Our Surface Finishing Specifications3 Electroplating Electroplated coating preserves the surface of parts and resists rust and other defects from causing decay by applying electric currents to reduce metal cations.
 Aluminum, steel, stainless steel n/a Gloss or semi-gloss Learn More

-Our Surface Finishing Specifications6 Polishing Ranging from Ra 0.8~Ra0.1, polishing processes use an abrasive material to rub the part’s surface to make the shine more less shiny, depending on your requirements.
+Our-Surface-Finishing-Specifications6 Polishing Ranging from Ra 0.8~Ra0.1, polishing processes use an abrasive material to rub the part’s surface to make the shine more less shiny, depending on your requirements.
 All materials n/a Smooth, glossy finish Learn More

-Our Surface Finishing Specifications5 Brushing Brushing is a surface treatment process in which abrasive belts are used to draw traces on the surface of a material, usually for aesthetic purposes.
+Our-Surface-Finishing-Specifications5 Brushing Brushing is a surface treatment process in which abrasive belts are used to draw traces on the surface of a material, usually for aesthetic purposes.
 ABS, Aluminum, Brass, Stainless Steel, Steel n/a Stain Larn More

-Our Surface Finishing Specifications8 Painting Painting involves spraying a layer of paint onto the surface of the part.
+Our-Surface-Finishing-Specifications8 Painting Painting involves spraying a layer of paint onto the surface of the part.
 Colors can be matched to a Pantone color number of the customer’s choosing, while finishes range from matte to gloss to metallic.
 Aluminum, Stainless Steel, Steel Custom Gloss, semi-gloss, flat, metallic, textured Learn More

-Application of CNC Machining
+Industry Applications of CNC Precision Machining

-Application in the Automotive Industry
+Application of Precision CNC Machining in The Automotive Industry

 • Engine Components: